MrCrazys/CMI/Resources/FAQ/cmi-library.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> What is CMI Library (CMILib)

-It's a plugin helper that can deal with frequently used phrases, hex colors, etc. which all of zrips' plugins can use.
-This adds consistancy among the various plugins.
+It's a plugin helper that can deal with frequently used phrases, hex colors, etc. which all of Zrips' plugins can use.
+This adds consistency among the various plugins.

-You can see the CMI Lib page here: <https://www.zrips.net/CMILib/>
+You can see the CMILib page here: <https://www.zrips.net/CMILib/>
-You can find the CMI LIb download here: <https://www.spigotmc.org/resources/CMILib.87610/>
+You can find the CMILib download here: <https://www.spigotmc.org/resources/CMILib.87610/>

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Which plugins use this?

-The full list as of July 22nd, 2022
+The full list as of July 24th, 2022

-- CMI version 9.2.1.4
+- CMI version 9.2.2.0
 - Selection Visualizer version 3.2.0.0
 - TryMe version 7.0.0.3
 - Mob Farm Manager version 2.0.3.0
-- Residence version 5.0.1.6
+- Residence version 5.0.1.7
 - Jobs-Reborn version 5.1.0.0
 - BottledExp version 3.1.0.0
-- ReCount version 3.5.1
+- Recount version 3.5.1
 - TradeMe version 6.1.2.0

-These currently support Spigot-, and Paper 1.19 and lower, and require the CMILib version 1.2.1.2 or newer to properly operate.
+These currently support Spigot-, and Paper 1.19 and lower, and require the CMILib version 1.2.2.0 or newer to properly operate.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> How do I get it?

 Upon starting of any of these listed plugins it will try to automatically download it.
-If this fails, it will let you know where you can download the library .jar file from.
+If this fails, it will let you know where you can download the CMILib .jar file from.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> I have to restart